 “I’m going to say this is a correction, following a pretty sizeable run-up,” said Joe Vaclavik, president of Standard Grain.
 “I don’t know that there’s anything fundamentally that’s led to this sell-off today.”

 The U.S. Department of Agriculture on Friday reported 588,000 tonnes of soybean sales.

-Corn rose on increased demand.
-Ethanol production is rising as the U.S. economy reopens, while farmers remain hesitant to sell.
+Corn rose on increased demand for the grain.
+Ethanol production is increasing as the U.S. economic reopening continues, while farmers remain hesitant to sell.